darkoverlordofdata/doran/templates/default/readme.md

 # doran

 Autovala is like the best thing ever.
-But it doesn't work on windows, and it's depencencies and scope make it unlikely that it ever will.
+But it doesn't work on windows, and it's depencancies and scope make it unlikely that it ever will.

 ### Work In Progress